David Arquette in World Championship Wrestling: Storyline

 Arquette made his first appearance for WCW on the April 12, 2000, episode of WCW Thunder, where he was seen sitting in the front row of the audience.
-His involvement with the film was mentioned on-air and he was described as being close friends with Page.
+His involvement with Ready to Rumble was mentioned on-air and he was described as being close friends with Page.
 During the broadcast, Arquette climbed over the guardrail at ringside and participated in a brawl between Page and rival wrestler Jeff Jarrett, taking several bumps during the segment.

 Arquette's championship win came on the April 26 broadcast of Thunder.
 He and then-champion Page competed in a tag-team match against Jarrett and Eric Bischoff, with the stipulation that the competitor scoring the winning pinfall would win the championship.
 Bischoff, like Arquette, was not a trained wrestler, but rather a WCW executive who had previously been the company's president.
 By pinning Bischoff, Arquette emerged as champion.
 After the broadcast, Arquette was encouraged by another former champion, Ric Flair, to wear the championship belt to the bar the other wrestlers visited after the show, and buy drinks for his colleagues for the night.
 Arquette credits Flair with calming tensions backstage amidst fellow wrestlers unhappy with the championship win, vouching for Arquette as "one of us".

-Backstage vignettes were filmed on the set of 3000 Miles to Graceland with Arquette wearing the championship belt.
-His wife Courteney Cox is seen pleading with him not to compete at the risk of hurting himself; co-star Kurt Russell was also featured.
+Backstage vignettes were filmed on the set of 3000 Miles to Graceland (2001) with Arquette wearing the championship belt.
+Arquette's wife, actress Courteney Cox, was seen pleading with him not to compete at the risk of hurting himself; co-star Kurt Russell was also featured.
 On-air commentators referred to Arquette as a "paper tiger who hides behind his wife" during a championship defense against former mixed martial artist Tank Abbott.
-As Arquette was not expected to remain with WCW for long—his time as champion ultimately spanned four matches broadcast over two weeks—the story culminated at the May 7 pay-per-view show Slamboree, in a three-man match involving Arquette, Page, and Jarrett, which saw Arquette lose the championship to Jarrett.
+As Arquette was not expected to remain with WCW for long—his time as champion ultimately spanned four matches broadcast over two weeks—the story culminated at the May 7 pay-per-view show Slamboree, in a three-man match involving Arquette, Page and Jarrett, which saw Arquette lose the championship to Jarrett.
 This match took place in a three-tiered metal cage originally seen in Ready to Rumble.